 Education

 Gabriel received his Ph.D. in Aesthetics and Philosophy of Art from the Universidad de Sevilla and M.M. in Piano Performance from Shenandoah Conservatory.
-He has received many Title’s of Professor including one in piano, French horn, music theory and a title of superior processor in piano all from the Conservatorio Superior de Malaga (Spain).
-He completed summer courses in interpretation of Music, Music History and Analysis at Yale University and summer courses in Composition and Film Scoring at New York University Steinhard.
+He has received many titles of Professor, including one in piano, French horn, music theory, and a title of Superior Processor in piano, all from the Conservatorio Superior de Málaga (Spain).
+He completed summer courses in the interpretation of Music, Music History, and Analysis at Yale University, as well as summer courses in Composition and Film Scoring at New York University’s Steinhardt.

 Performance and Teaching Experience

-Gabriel has been on faculty at the Pablo Ruiz-Picasso Conservatory in Malaga, Spain, with the piano department at Shenandoah Conservatory and was visiting Professor at the Universidad de Sevilla, Spain.
+Gabriel has been on the faculty at the Pablo Ruiz-Picasso Conservatory in Málaga, Spain, and the piano department at Shenandoah Conservatory, and was a visiting Professor at the Universidad de Sevilla, Spain.

 At Levine